-We share our story with others so that they, too, can find their life in Jesus.
-When we discover something amazing, we share it with others, and Jesus is no exception.
+We prepare and share our story with others so that they can find life in Jesus.

-- What I want the group to know and understand: Our story is unique and valuable.
-God can use our story to draw people to himself.
-Others will identify with our story.
+- KNOW: Our story is unique, and God can use it to draw people to himself.

 If you have the capability to in your group, show one of the “I’m not famous” videos and then ask these questions: What drew that person to know Jesus?
 What about their story stuck with you/impacted you?

 To find the videos, go to youtube.com/cruimnotfamous/videos.
 You might want to watch Phoebe’s story which is much like the woman at the well’s story.
 You can find her video quickly by googling “cruimnotfamous phoebe”.

 Have someone in the group prepared to share briefly how they met Jesus and the before and after change he made in his/her life.
 Then ask the group, “what about his/her story stuck with you/impacted you?”